1-703-996-9072 katy@vivelexperience.com

 Day 2Toubab Dialaw

-Visit a local high school in a neighboring village and spend time with students and the teachers, observing classes and engaging in small-group and 1-1 conversations.
-Practice more Wolof and the art of bargaining.
-Then head out to bargain with local artisans selling fabrics, jewelry, wood carvings, drums.
-Engage your brain in a hands-on lesson of djembé drumming with some local experts.
-Go for a walk by the ocean to see the local fisherman’s pirogues.
-Spend the night in our lodging in Toubab Dialaw.
+We’ll practice a little more Wolof and the art of bargaining.
+You’ll try your luck with local artisans selling fabrics, jewelry, wood carvings, drums.
+How about a hands-on lesson of djembé drumming with some local experts?
+We’ll head out for a walk by the ocean to see the local fisherman’s pirogues before sunset.

 Day 3Toubab Dialaw - Joal/Fadiouth - Toubab Dialaw

-• Begin the day with a drive south to Joal-Fadiouth.
-Watch for monkeys on the sides of the road.
-Discover Léopold Sédar Senghor’s childhood home, the giant baobab in the back garden.
-Tour the seashell island and the Catholic-Muslim cemetery with a pirogue/walking tour.
-Visit a sacred baobab and learn about the local social structures of the neighborhoods in Fadiouth.
-Enjoy lunch under thatched roofs along the mangroves of Joal-Fadiouth.
-Return to our hotel for dinner and relaxing after along day.
+Begin the day with a drive south to Joal-Fadiouth and be sure to watch for monkeys on the side of the road.
+We’ll get a local tour of Léopold Sédar Senghor’s childhood home with the giant baobab in the back garden.
+Just a few kilometers away, we’ll do a walking and pirogue tour of the seashell island and the Catholic-Muslim cemetery.
+You’ll pause for a visit of the sacred baobab and learn about the local social structures of the neighborhoods in Fadiouth.
+You’ll enjoy lunch under thatched roofs along the mangroves of Joal-Fadiouth with time for an “arbre à palabre” conversation before we return to our hotel for dinner after along day.

 Day 4Toubab Dialaw - Thies

 Depart for local high school in a neighboring village where we will visit and spend time with students and the teachers, observing classes, touring their local organic garden and engaging in small-group and 1-1 conversations.
-Don’t be surprised if you spend some time sharing music in the courtyard or a pick-up game of basketball.
-Continue to Thiès, the 2nd largest city in Senegal.
-Enjoy lunch with the possibility to invite some university students to join us.
-Continue to the campus to have a tour by university students pursuing their Master’s degree in tourism.
+Don’t be surprised if you spend some time sharing music in the courtyard or join a pick-up game of basketball.
+We’ll continue to Thiès, the 3rd largest city in Senegal.
+We’ll head to the university for a campus tour by university students pursuing their Master’s degree in tourism.
 Visit the men’s and women’s dormitories, observe the sacred baobab, and hear about their studies.
 At the day’s end, return to our Toubab Dialaw hotel.

 Day 5Toubab Dialaw - NGO - Lac Rose